yzhlinscau/AAfun/README.md

 # AAfun
 ASReml-R Added functions

-# Atension: AAfun is under updating, thus it will be not available for some time.
+# Attension: AAfun is under updating, thus it will be not available for some time.

 ## INSTALL
 source("http://bioconductor.org/biocLite.R")